wso2/docs-is/en/docs/guides/identity-verification/idvp-ui.md

 **Management Console**

-- Configuration Properties section in the Add page of the IDV Provider.
+- Configuration Properties section in the add page of the IDV Provider.
 - Configuration Properties section in the edit page of the IDV Provider.

 ## Steps to onboard an IDV Provider UI

 This section provides a step-by-step guide on onboarding an IDV provider UI.

-### Step 1: Create an info.json file.
+### Step 1: Create an info.json file

 The `info.json` file contains the information about a particular IDV Provider type and will be used when: